Monday, December 23, 2024

 2. Comprehensive Employee Training: Provide easy-to-understand training materials, videos, and workshops to help employees understand why 2FA is important and how to use it.
 Emphasize the role they play in keeping company data secure.

-3. Central Device Management: Use a centralized device management solution that lets your IT team track devices and 2FA tokens.
+3. Central Device Management: A centralized device management solution lets your IT team track devices and 2FA tokens.
 This helps to revoke access when a device is lost or compromised.

 4. User-Friendly Options: To minimize resistance, consider user-friendly 2FA options like push notifications and biometric authentication, requiring minimal employee effort.
 To build motivation, show them the potential consequences of poor security practices.